 5. Explain En Passant In Brief

 After you explained castling and pawn promotion now it is the time to give them the idea about en passant.
-From my personal experience I can say that your kid may have difficulty in understanding this topic at first.
+Personally, I can say that your kid may have difficulty understanding this topic at first.
 So just be patient.

 This rule is not so common and so not that important but yes, you should give a brief idea.